 If you experience any problems, please contact our customer service team on 020 8937 5050.

 What we can’t collect

-We will not collect pianos, fixtures and fittings (from house and grounds refurbishment), soil, rubble, clinical and hazardous waste.
+We will not collect pianos, soil, rubble, clinical and hazardous waste.

 You can dispose of those items using these services.

 - Abbey Road - Brent Reuse and Recycling Centre